fiksn/dlc-intro/dlc.md

 R is the published value, O is Olivias public key

+this s values are also called "encryptors"

+### Channel

-For Alice and Bob it is very similar to lightning channel: they create a 2/2 multisig output.
+For Alice and Bob it is very similar to lightning channel: they create a 2-of-2 multisig.

 #### Bailout

-Before that block is transmitted to the blokchain they make sure each peer signs a bailout transaction.
+Before that block is transmitted to the blokchain Alice and Bob make sure each peer signs a bailout transaction.
 So Alice can whitdraw her part after a timelock, and vice-versa for Bob.

 #### Contract

-Alice bets on "heads" and creates an output that can be spent using private key ai
+Alice bets on "heads" and creates an output from that UTXO that can be spent using the private key for some public key Ai that is defined as A + sHEADS * G

-Public key Ai is defined as A + sHEADS * G so it is her public key but skewed with (sHEADS * G) which is publicly known (depending on R from Olivia).
+That is her public key but skewed with (sHEADS * G) which is publicly known (depending on R from Olivia).
+She signs the transaction, but without Bob's signature that can't be broadcasted to the network.

-Bob verifies that the value is correct and signs the transaction Alice gave him (since he knows Alice can't possibly know the private key and will know it just if she won)
+Bob verifies that the value is correct and signs the transaction Alice gave him (since he knows Alice can't possibly know the private key and will know it just if she won).

 Then also Bob creates a spend from the multisig: he uses bi and in the tx you can see public key Bi which is B + sTAILS * G. Now Alice verifies the same way and eventually signs.

 Those two transactions are never broadcasted on-chain (similar to bailout tx).
+They are called **contract execution transactions (CETs)**.

 #### Settlement